DIY Chalk Paint: How to Make Colored Chalk Paint

 - Plaster of Paris

 - (Optional) Sealant – Polyurethane, finishing wax

 Step 2: Choosing a Base Paint Color

 Most household latex paints will work as a base for this DIY chalk paint recipe.
-This is a great opportunity to color match a specific hue, use up small amounts of leftover paint from other projects or try inexpensive paint samples.
-In fact, small paint samples work perfectly for one batch of this recipe, and you can mix right in the sample container.
+This is a great opportunity to color match a specific hue, use up small amounts of leftover paint from other projects, or try inexpensive paint samples.
+Small paint samples work perfectly for one batch of this recipe, and you can mix right in the sample container.
 For best results use flat, eggshell or satin paint for that chalky matte finish.

 Step 3: Mix the Paint

-- Add to 1 cup latex paint and stir well.
+- Add to one cup latex paint and stir well.